gyfen/GTA-Lucky-Wheel/README.md

 To use the .ahk file you need to have *AutoHotkey* installed.
 If you don't want to edit the file and just want to use it, you can delete the .ahk and just use the .exe.

+From my testing this is quite inconsistent, but I decided to release it anyway

 ***

 ## Instructions